Laurel PTA Art-in-Action

 No art experience or background is needed to become a docent or an assistant, just a helpful set of hands and a desire to make art a positive experience for all.

 Docent: The docent is a trained parent that leads the discussion and art project.
-The training is one three hour, grade-specific workshop given at the Art in Action corporate offices in Menlo Park.
+There are Zoom trainings available, hosted by Art in Action corporate offices in Redwood City.
 This, coupled with a detailed lesson book, which outlines both the discussion and specific instructions for the art lesson, and interactive, online lessons and videos available for each lesson, is all you need to lead your classroom’s art lessons.

-Assistant: Assistants help the docent prepare, set-up, clean-up and assist the children with each art lesson.
+Assistant: Assistants help the docent prepare, set-up, clean-up, launders smocks and assist the children with each art lesson.

 What is the time commitment?

-Lessons occur about once a month, during the school day, in our dedicated art room.
-Each lesson is 1.5 to 2 hours total, including set-up and clean up.
+Lessons occur about once a month, during the school day.
+Each lesson is about 2 hours long, including set-up and clean up.

 The Art in Action Organization